antronerds/r2-training-courses/docs/MSCADN_interim_course_R2.md

 - Hover over a few of the dots with the highest -log10 pvalue and the highest and lowest logfold. <br><br>
 - Notice how, if you click on the dots with the left mouse button, they get marked, and a menu on the left appears with which you can change their colors.
 - Notice how, if you click on the dots with the right mouse button, you get the detailed gene expression values plot, grouped by the chosen track.
-- Go back to the result page of the "Differential Expression between two groups" analysis and hit the button **Store result as custom gene set**.
+- Go back to the result page of the "Differential Expression between two groups" analysis and in the Adjustable settings menu set **Max number of results** to 100 to get the top 100 differing genes.
+- After the new result list has come in, hit the button **Store result as custom gene set**.
 - Type in a name, e.g. **kaplanscan_mycn_deg** and click **Save gene set**.<br><br>

 Tracks and gene sets that are generated as a result of an analysis can be stored and used throughout the many R2-analysis modules in R2.
 You can see in them in overview and edit them in User Options:
 - On the main page, go to **User Options** from the menu on the left, and choose **Custom gene sets**.
-The gene set that you just made, should be visible under *_TEMPORRARY*.
+The gene set that you just made, should be visible under *_TEMPORARY*.
 - Go to **User Options** again and choose **Tracks** and then **Manage Temp Tracks**.
 Since tracks are dataset dependent, you choose te dataset that we have been working with, and click **Next**.
 You should find the kaplanscan_mycn track listed.

 Different expression patterns between subgroups and the underlying biology